by M. Bunning, P. Kendall and E. Shackelton* (2/22)

 In a Weighted Gauge Pressure Canner

-- At altitudes above 1000 feet, process at 15 pounds pressure
+- At elevations 1001 feet and above, process at 15 pounds pressure

 spears or pieces

 |Use tender, tight-tipped spears, 4-6 inches long.
 Wash and trim off tough scales.
 Break off tough stems and wash again.
 Cut in 1-inch pieces or can whole.